axelarnetwork/axelar-local-dev/packages/axelar-local-dev-near/README.md

 -   `stopNetwork()`: Needs to be called at the end of the script, so it stops the `near-sandbox` process which is a local mini-NEAR blockchain.

-Additionaly we export a utility function:
+Additionally we export a utility function:

 -   `createNearNetwork(config?: Config)`: Creates an instance of `NearNetwork` and starts the `near-sandbox` process.
 It can take a `Config` object as described in [near-workspaces-js](https://github.com/near/workspaces-js).